michaelchu/optopsy/README.md

 There are more customization options for Optopsy's strategy functions, consult the codebase/future documentation to see how it can be used to adjust the results, such as increasing/decreasing the intervals and other data to be returned.

-The library is currently under development, as such expect changes to the API in the future.